flarum/framework/framework/core/.github/SECURITY.md

 We will get back to you as time allows.
 Discussions may commence internally, so you may not hear back immediately.
-When reporting a vulnerability, please provider your GitHub username (if available), so that we can invite you to collaborate on a [security advisory on GitHub](https://help.github.com/en/articles/about-maintainer-security-advisories).
+When reporting a vulnerability, please provide your GitHub username (if available), so that we can invite you to collaborate on a [security advisory on GitHub](https://help.github.com/en/articles/about-maintainer-security-advisories).